British African-Caribbean people: The "Windrush generation"

 Empire Windrush arrived with a group of 802 migrants at the port of Tilbury, near London, on 22 June 1948.
 Empire Windrush was a troopship en route from Australia to England via the Atlantic, docking in Kingston, Jamaica, in order to pick up servicemen who were on leave.
 An advertisement had appeared in a Jamaican newspaper offering cheap transport on the ship for anybody who wanted to travel to the United Kingdom.
 Many former servicemen took this opportunity to return to Britain with the hopes of rejoining the RAF, while others decided to make the journey just to see what England was like.
 Unlike the previous two ships, the arrival of the Windrush received a great deal of media attention and was reported by newspaper reporters and newsreel cameras.

 The arrivals were temporarily housed in the Clapham South deep shelter in southwest London, about 2 mi away from Coldharbour Lane in Brixton.
 Many intended to stay in Britain for less than a few years, and some did return to the Caribbean, but the majority remained to settle permanently in Britain.
 The arrival of the passengers became an important landmark in the history of modern Britain, and the image of West Indians filing off the ship's gangplank has come to symbolise the beginning of modern British multicultural society.

-The arrival of West Indian immigrants on the Empire Windrush was not expected or approved of by the British government.
+The arrival of West Indian immigrants on the Empire Windrush was not expected nor approved of by the British government.
 George Isaacs, the Minister of Labour and National Service stated in Parliament that there would be no encouragement for others to follow their example.
 In June 1948, 11 Labour Members wrote to British Prime Minister Clement Attlee complaining about excessive immigration.
 In the same month, Arthur Creech Jones, the Secretary of State for the Colonies noted in a Cabinet memorandum that the Jamaican government could not legally prevent people from departing, and the British government could not legally prevent them from landing.
 However, he also stated that the government was opposed to this immigration, the Colonial Office and the Jamaican government would take all possible steps to discourage it.

 In June 1950, a Cabinet committee was established to find "ways which might be adopted to check the immigration into this country of coloured people from British colonial territories."
 In February 1951, the committee reported that no restrictions were required.